LNC Business Thinking 101: Building Success Through Agility and Integrity

 Example:

-A freelancer refuses a high-paying gig because the client requests they falsify specific results.
-Instead, the freelancer holds out for clients whose values align with theirs.
+An LNC refuses to work with a busy plaintiff attorney because the client requests they falsify specific results.
+Instead, LNC holds out for clients whose values align with theirs.

 6. “Political games are useless.”